COVID-19 - information and guidance for social, community, and residential care settings

 These should be supported wherever possible to help residents maintain their health and wellbeing.

 Each resident should have visiting needs and preferences included in their individualised care plan, balanced against the needs of everyone in the care home.
+For example when an outbreak is declared.

 Visitors should not visit any care home or residential setting if they: